-Arrive in the 'city of light' in the early hours and an included tour this morning shows you the Eiffel Tower and Champs-Élysées among other famous sights.
+An included morning tour shows you the Eiffel Tower and Champs-Élysées among other famous sights.
 Get a glimpse of Parisian daily life on a drive along the Champs-Elysées which is lined with designer boutiques and is the place for fashionistas to stop and be seen.

 You'll have the rest of the day to explore independently – perhaps pay a visit to the Louvre, descend beneath the streets into the spooky catacombs or visit the famous cobbles and cafes of the hilltop Montmartre district.

 Day 8 Paris to UK

 Disembark after breakfast for your return journey to the UK by Eurostar.

 †Free bar includes beer, wine, sparkling wine, cocktails, spirits and soft drinks.
 Bar opening times may vary subject to the daily programme on board.
 Some of the highlights may only be seen on optional excursions at an additional cost, or by exploring independently.
 Optional Excursions on this cruise are only bookable onboard and subject to minimum numbers.
 This cruise is subject to the influence of the tides and as a result arrival times into ports may differ.